-Based on forest SES vulnerability (from WP3) and pilot risk assessment results in the selected Pilot Area (from Task 4.2), a set of preliminary guidelines for forest management and planning interventions to be adopted by practitioners to strength the resistance and resilience of forest SES in the target area will be formulated.
+Based on forest SES vulnerability (from WP3) and pilot risk assessment results in the selected Pilot Area (from Task 4.2), a set of preliminary guidelines for forest and forest resources management and planning interventions to be adopted by practitioners to strength the resistance and resilience of forest SES in the target area will be formulated.
+The technical guidelines will be targeted to different groups of practitioners (e.g. public forest owners, private forest owners, logging companies, civil associations, etc.).
 In particular, lessons learned from Vaia storm event as emerging from the empirical data that will be collected in the selected Pilot Area will be exploited and integrated in tools (e.g. technical handbooks and other appropriate communication tools) that might be useful for guiding future actions and reactions in the target as well as in other Alpine regions and contexts.
 The tools and methods will be designed and developed building on existing material and guides developed by other countries and sectors affected by storms in the past, but they will be adapted to the specific conditions of North-East Italy and in particular Veneto region.
-The main output of Task 4.3 will be a set of tools/guidelines, specific to each thematic area as identified in WP3, suggesting possible practical interventions and communication strategies to prevent or react to the effects of a storm event
+The main output of Task 4.3 will be a set of tools/guidelines, specific to each thematic area as identified in WP3 and target users, suggesting possible practical interventions and communication strategies to prevent or react to the effects of a storm event.

-Task 4.4 - Proposing an approach for integrated and systemic management of forest SES risk in the target region
+Task 4.4 - Proposing a preliminary approach for integrated and systemic management of forest SES risk in the target region

-Based on outputs of previous tasks, Task 4.4 will develop a general integrated and systemic management strategy for wind-related risk of forest SES specifically suitable for the local and regional public authorities of the affected area but likely/possibly useful for other similar contexts.
-This will encompass ideas for financial, communication, policy and governance instruments and approaches designed for increasing the resistance and resilience of the forest SES in the target area.
+Based on outputs of previous tasks, Task 4.4 will develop a general, preliminary integrated and systemic management strategy for wind-related risk of forest SES specifically suitable for the local and regional public authorities of the affected area but likely/possibly useful for other similar contexts.
+This will encompass ideas for financial, communication, policy and governance instruments and approaches for increasing the resistance and resilience of the forest SES in the target area.
 Particular attention will be given to the social preferences, attitudes and needs of both local communities/stakeholders, included policy makers, to be identified and explored through interviews to key informants (Task 4.1 and WP3).
 Overall recommendations for integrating risks in forest-related policies will be developed, together with solutions for reducing financial, legislative, technical and practical hindrances and improving the effectiveness and efficiency of governance.
-Both immediately post-event (contingency) and long-term (prevention and resilience) phases will be considered
+Both immediately post-event (contingency) and long-term (prevention and resilience) phases will be considered.